hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

                 <!-- Thanks for sending a pull request!
 Please check out our contribution guidelines: -->
 <!-- https://github.com/hyperledger/besu/blob/master/CONTRIBUTING.md -->
 There are clients that send PING messages without a from field.
 The devp2p spec doesn't indicate that these are optional, but we will try to handle them as if they were.

+The encoding for ENRseq also was implemented incorrectly, and has been changed from a byte array to a 64bit scalar.

+Both of these changes have been implemented to be backwards compatible with existing clients.

 ## PR description